Wil reviews the Orbea Rise

-For $70 AUD, Orbea gives you the option to upgrade to a Minion DHF/DHR tyre combo, which would unlock this bike’s high-speed potential.
-That said they’re only offered in the standard EXO casing (there’s no EXO+ or DoubleDown option), so you’ll want to consider adding a tubeless insert to better protect the rim and tyre on rocky terrain.
+For $70 AUD, Orbea gives you the option to upgrade to a Minion DHF/DHR tyre combo, which would help unlock this bike’s high-speed potential.
+However, they’re only offered in the standard EXO casing (there’s no EXO+ or DoubleDown option), so you’ll want to consider adding a tubeless insert to better protect the rim and tyre on rocky terrain.

 I’d also elect for the EM800 display upgrade for $170 AUD.
 That would put useful information in front of you, and you’d also get the newer EM800 controller to go with it.
 Either that, or I’d factor in some extra cash to buy a Garmin GPS or watch.

 Out of the lightweight, low-powered e-MTBs on the market, the Specialized Levo SL is the most prominent and obvious competitor to the Orbea Rise.